utmapp/UTM/Documentation/TetheredLaunch.md

 ### Launching

-1. Now reboot your PC into (linux/freebsd/ whatever OS libimobiledevice runs on).
+1. Now reboot your PC into the other OS.

 2. Mount developer image
 ```